bnb-chain/greenfield/docs/modules/storage-management.md

   // bucket_name is the name of bucket which you'll update string bucket_name = 2;

-  // read_quota is the traffic quota that you read from primary sp ReadQuota read_quota = 3;
+  // charged_read_quota is the traffic quota that you read from primary sp uint64 charged_read_quota = 3;

   // payment_address is the account address of the payment account string payment_address = 4 [(cosmos_proto.scalar) = "cosmos.AddressString"];